 - To Contact Dale Escobar, SLIP Coordinator, please call 805-568-1032 or 805-335-0782.

 B. Step 2 – City staff reviews documentation.

-- City staff will review the lateral inspection video documents within five working days of receipt.
+- City staff will review the lateral inspection video documents within 10 working days of receipt.

 - Video documents will be held at the City’s El Estero Wastewater Treatment Plant for 10 days and may be picked up by the property owner.
 After this time, video documents will be disposed of.